 Protecting Your Hearing

 Whether you live with tinnitus or not, it’s essential to protect your hearing from damage, especially in loud environments.
 Noise-induced hearing loss can change or worsen tinnitus tremendously.

-Earplugs have helped several people, and they are a treatment option worth considering.
+Earplugs are a top recommendation in the prevention of noise induced hearing loss and its associated symptoms, including tinnitus.
 Rather than silencing or blocking out as much sound as possible, high-fidelity earplugs allow you to change the volume and promote a clear sound.
 This way, you can still have conversations and enjoy music while maintaining awareness of your surroundings.
-It can also prevent symptoms of tinnitus from worsening-ultimately decreasing your levels of stress.
+Hearing protection can also prevent symptoms of tinnitus from worsening- ultimately decreasing your levels of stress.